 If you don’t want to write your own middleware, Rack Cors comes quite handy.

-make sure that you serve CORS at the top of the stack or at least before middleware you need (in my case I had Warden::Manager instead of 0).
+In application.rb make sure that you serve CORS at the top of the stack or at least before middleware you need (in my case I had Warden::Manager instead of 0).

-All above is an OK setup for Heroku, (Aptible)[https://www.aptible.com] or other services that allow you to deploy your app with cli gem but won’t let you access higher stack like Nginx or Apache
+That’s an ‘OK’ setup for Heroku, (Aptible)[https://www.aptible.com] or other services, which allow you to deploy your app with cli but won’t let you access higher stack like Nginx or Apache

 Almost any reasonable deploy process now requires a docker box.
 Docker is awesome but I’d rather have an isolated environment for my containers.